 No, you are never too old to play with LEGOs.

-And like with LEGOs, you can never really outgrow Star Wars, either.
+And like with LEGOs, you can never really outgrow Star Wars toys.
 Both may have been a childhood obsession — speaking from personal experience here, as someone who sunk hours into both LEGOs and Star Wars films, and went the Jedi costume route on Halloween more than once — but the Star Wars canon never stops evolving.
 With a constant stream of new films, spinoffs and multimedia installments arriving practically every year, Star Wars is here to stay.

 LEGOs have kept up with Star Wars, too.
 Many of the best Star Wars LEGO sets come from the more recent Star Wars installments, though ships and characters from the original trilogy are readily available too.
+And when they go on sale, it’s a must-browse event.

 When shopping for Star Wars LEGOs, the main question to consider is this: How much time and money are you willing to spend?
 You can snag $20 Star Wars LEGO sets with under 300 pieces, or splurge on $200, 1,000-piece sets that’ll take some time to assemble.
+For true collectors, there are even massive 7,000+ piece Star Wars LEGO sets, although these sets are for true master builders only.

 The choice is yours, young Padawan.
 May the Force be with you.